iquitelikeegg/slideToggle/README.md

 slideToggle
 ===========

-A simple jQuery toggle switch!
+A jQuery toggle switch!
+Me too!

 slideToggle is a useful sliding toggle form element, which works with javascript and CSS.